okd-community-install/installcentos/all-in-one-hetzner-bare-metal.md

-# ODK on Bare Metal Deploymnet
+# ODK bare Metal Deploymnet

 This  manual describes a way of how to run the installation on a bare metal hetzner box.